Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Preliminary examples

 In Appendix~\ref{app:sto_j1j2}, we prove that on-site unitary gates that transform $H_{J_1-J_2}$ into a stoquastic form indeed do not exist when $J_2 > 0$.
 We also show that ground states in the gapped phase ($J_2 > J_2^*$) cannot be transformed into a positive form easily using the results from Ref.~\cite{STP_Sign}.

 Simulation results for this Hamiltonian are presented in Fig.~\ref{fig:xxz_and_j1j2}(c) and (d).
 First, as in the XXZ model, the ER results in Fig.~\ref{fig:xxz_and_j1j2}(c) show that the sign rule is not crucial when we exactly compute the observables, i.e. the ER with and without the sign rule both converge to almost the same energies.
 However, in contrast to the XXZ model, there is a range of $J_2 \in (J_2^*, 0.5) \cup (0.5,0.6)$ where all ER and SR instances perform badly (the error is $>10^{-4}$ for some instances) even when the sign rule is applied [Fig.~\ref{fig:xxz_and_j1j2}(c)].
 It indicates that the \textit{expressive power} of the network is insufficient for describing the ground state even though the system is gapped.
 We further show (see Appendix~\ref{app:j1j2_express}) that this problem cannot be overcome by increasing the number of hidden units and revisit this issue in Sec.~\ref{sec:supervised_learning} using the supervised learning framework.
 Since this region cannot be annealed from a stoquastic point ($J_2=0$) without a phase transition, we argue that this parameter region is in a ``deep non-stoquastic'' phase.
-We also note that previous studies~\cite{ferrari2018dynamical,thibaut2019long} using different variational Ans\"{a}tze have reported a similar behavior of errors, suggesting that difficulty of ``deep non-stoquastic'' phases is not limited to the RBM Ansatz (see also Sec.~\ref{sec:supervised_learning}).

 When we use the SR, the results in Fig.~\ref{fig:xxz_and_j1j2}(d) show that some of the instances always fail to converge to true ground states regardless of the Hamiltonian parameters when the sign rule is not applied.
 This is the behavior what we saw from the XXZ model that non-stoquasticity induces a \textit{sampling} problem.
 On the other hand, when the sign rule is applied, all SR instances report small relative errors when $J_2 \leq J_2^*$ even though the transformed Hamiltonian is still non-stoquastic.
 We speculate that this is because the whole region is phase connected to the stoquastic $J_2=0$ point.
+We also note that previous studies~\cite{ferrari2018dynamical,thibaut2019long} using different variational Ans\"{a}tze have reported a similar behavior of errors, suggesting that difficulty of ``deep non-stoquastic'' phases is not limited to the RBM Ansatz (see also Sec.~\ref{sec:supervised_learning}).

 We summarize the results from the above two models with the following key observations. \begin{observation} Complex RBMs represent ground states of spin chains faithfully when the Hamiltonian is stoquastic, up to a basis transformation consisting of local Pauli and phase-shift gates, or is phase connected to such a Hamiltonian. \end{observation} \begin{observation} There exists ``a deep non-stoquastic phase'', where the Hamiltonian cannot be locally or adiabatically transformed into a stoquastic Hamiltonian without crossing a phase transition.
 Complex RBMs have difficulty representing such ground states. \end{observation} \begin{observation} Sampling is stable along the learning path when the Hamiltonian is stoquastic or phase connected to a stoquastic Hamiltonian. \end{observation}